civicrm/civicrm-sysadmin-guide/docs/install/backdrop.md

 !!! check ""

-    Note that Backdrop tries to create the /files/ directory (and make it writeable), but only when saving admin/settings.
-Same holds for /temp directory, and a /uploads/ directory in the CiviCRM module root.
+    Note that Backdrop tries to create the `/files/` directory (and make it writeable), but only when saving `admin/settings`.
+Same holds for `/temp` directory, and a `/uploads/` directory in the CiviCRM module root.
 On a brand-new Backdrop install, this directory may be missing.
 Even on an existing installation, if file permissions are not set properly, the directory may be missing.
 If enabling the **civicrm** module generates errors regarding the files directory, you must create it (writeable) manually.
-Refer to Step 2 for instructions on directories to create and permissions to set.

 * Go to **Administer » Configuration » User accounts » Permissions**